Help us improve your experience.

 Table 1: Self-Driving Marvis Actions

-Category Actions With Self-Driving Capability
+Category Actions with Self-Driving Capability

-AP Non-compliant
+Non-compliant

-Switch Port Stuck (self-driving capability enabled by default)
+Port Stuck (self-driving capability enabled by default)

-WAN Edge Non-compliant
+WAN Non-compliant

 Intermittent WAN Connectivity (self-driving capability enabled by default)